matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 ### Getting the base cost for a deposit

-While for now the deposits are free, it is important to note that it may change in the future.
-We added the functionality to get the base cost for the deposit transaction:
+While for now the deposits are free, it is important to note that it may change in the future. zkSync team added the functionality to get the base cost for the deposit transaction:

 ```ts
 async depositBaseCost(params?: {